-(c) Classification and measurement - Financial assets (for the year ended 31 December 2018) (continued)
+(b) Classification and measurement - Financial assets (continued)

 (i) Financial assets classified at amortised cost

 Financial assets that are held for the collection of contractual cash flows and have cash flows that represent solely payments of principal and interest, and that are not designated at fair value, are measured at amortised cost.
 Such financial assets are initially recognised at fair value plus transaction costs and subsequently measured at amortised cost using the effective interest method.